 a telecommunication system with a minimum of one PSTN ex-directory line and one unique number on a private telephone network; and

-a fax machine capable of operating on both a PTN and the PSTN
+a fax machine capable of operating on both the PTN and the PSTN

 Where a duplicated SCADA system for indications and alarms and/or a real time data transfer facility between a TO and NGESO is not made available, agreed contingency processes shall be agreed and put in place.
 Where facilities do not comply with these arrangements, then a contingency methodology agreed between the TO and NGESO should be put in place.